lukechampine/randmap/README.md

 go get github.com/lukechampine/randmap
 ```

-randmap provides methods for accessing random elements of maps, and iterating
+randmap provides methods for (efficiently) accessing random elements of maps, and iterating
 through maps in random order.
+[Here is a blog post](http://lukechampine.com/hackmap.html) that dives deeper into how I
+accomplished this, if you're interested in that sort of thing.

 **WARNING:** randmap uses the `unsafe` package to access the internal Go map
 type.
 In general, you should think twice before running any code that imports